damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 >    Get Started (Public Beta)

-Since [December 2015][publicbeta] anyone can get a free certificate from this new Certificate Authority from the comfort of your terminal.
+Since [December 2015][publicbeta] anyone can get a free certificate from this new Certificate Authority from the comfort of their terminal.

 ## Implementation